wai12/bravo-kernel.github.io/source/_posts/2017-03-10-how-to-make-your-cakephp-3-api-produce-jsonapi.md

 composer remove neomerx/json-api
 ```

-Lastly, install the
+Lastly, add the
 [Crud JsonApi listener](https://github.com/FriendsOfCake/crud-json-api)
-by running:
+to your application by running:

 ```bash
 composer require friendsofcake/crud-json-api
 ```

-## 3. Disable JWT authentication
+## 2. Disable JWT authentication

 Since JWT authentication is unrelated to JSON API we will disable it by
 removing the related lines in `src/Controller/Api/AppController`